tpbnick/docs/docs/py-data-types.md

 print(full_name)
 ```

-To insert a variable's value into a string, place the letter `f` immediately before the opening quoatation mark.
+To insert a variable's value into a string, place the letter `#!py f` immediately before the opening quoatation mark.
 Put braces around the name or names of any variable you want to use inside the string.
 Python will replace each variable with its value when the string is displayed.

 These strings are called *f-strings*.
 The *f* is for *format*, because Python formats the string by replaceing the name of any variable in braces with its value.